mgwiki/proofgold-lava/client/README.md

 Proofgold can also be run as a daemon using `proofgold -daemon` and then RPC commands can be issued via `proofgoldcli`.

+If you run proofgold under the tails linux distribution, you may want to consider running it under `torify`.

 * Staking

 Proofgold blocks are created by burning litecoins, possibly in